thequickfixer/linux-super/README.md

 We recommend linux ```5.14.21``` as there are more options for the kernel.
 The kernel will appear in GRUB under advanced options labeled as ```linux-5.14.21-super```.

+# Known-issues

+- Supports only ```5.xx.xx``` kernels
+- Will use git soon!
+- Doesn't support multi-spaced folders
+- Repo is broken for non-Gentoo users atm.

 # Requirements

 - ```sudo``` / ```doas``` (for elevation)